Last Updated on October 8, 2022 by Dawn Head

 Art lovers have a wide variety of Smithsonian museums to choose from, and for a family friendly and fun filled day, you can’t go wrong with a trip to the National Zoo.

 And apart from the Smithsonian museums, there are many others in Washington DC to see and learn from, including the famous International Spy Museum, the National Museum of Crime and Punishment, and the US Navy Museum.

 So no matter what route you choose when deciding how best to use your time in Washington DC, there are a lot of great attractions to choose from.
-But when it comes to your accommodations, my recommendation is to use this Guide to Washington DC

 (photo credit: 1)